 About the HDR Foundation

-The HDR Foundation provides grants to qualified organisations that align with HDR’s areas of expertise: education, healthy communities and environmental stewardship.
-As an employee-funded and employee-driven foundation, preference is given to organisations located in communities in which HDR employees live and work, and those with strong employee involvement.
-Since its inception, the HDR Foundation has provided more than $6 million in grants to over 250 organisations.
+The HDR Foundation provides grants to qualified organizations that align with HDR’s areas of expertise: education, healthy communities and environmental stewardship.
+As an employee-funded and employee-driven foundation, preference is given to organizations located in communities in which HDR employees live and work, and those with strong employee involvement.
+Since its inception, the HDR Foundation has provided more than $6 million in grants to over 250 organizations.
 In 2021, HDR employees in Australia welcomed the establishment of the HDR Australia Fund, opening up philanthropic support to charities across Australia.

 For over a century, HDR has partnered with clients to shape communities and push the boundaries of what’s possible.
 Our expertise spans more than 11,000 employees in more than 200 locations around the world — and counting.
 Our engineering, architecture, environmental and construction services bring an impressive breadth of knowledge to every project.
 Our optimistic approach to finding innovative solutions defined our past and drives our future.